telerik/kendo-react-layout/docs/tabstrip/index.md

 ### Tabs

+Below are listed the configuration properties that enable you to set the tabs of the TabStrip component.

 **Titles**

 Each tab displays a title prompting the content of the tab page, which is set through the [`title`]({% slug api_tabstrip_kendouiforreact %}#title-string) attribute of the Tab.